 🇮🇪 Ireland · Central Bank of Ireland · MiCA CASP

 Ireland combines one of Europe's most attractive corporate tax rates (12.5%) with full EU access through MiCA passporting.
-The Central Bank of Ireland (CBI) supervises crypto service providers through the VASP registration regime and, under MiCA, as the designated competent authority for CASP authorization.
+The Central Bank of Ireland (CBI) supervises crypto service providers through the VASP registration regime and, under MiCA, as the designated competent authority for CASP authorisation.
 Major global crypto firms including Coinbase and Kraken hold Irish registrations, making Ireland a proven jurisdiction for regulatory credibility and EU market access.

 4–9 mo